Casitas de Castilian

 8643 W. Las Lomitas Rd., Tucson, Arizona 85704

-Established, Low Key 55+ Community of Casitas de Castilian Has Two Swimming Pools, Tall Trees, Nicely Groomed Grounds and Reasonably Priced Adobe-Style Town Homes
+In a Sunny Town, Mellow 55+ Community of Casitas de Castilian Has Two Swimming Pools, Tall Trees, Nicely Groomed Grounds and Adobe-Style Town Homes

 The 120 attached homes range in size from about 800 square feet to 2,600 square feet.
 Although there are four two-story units, most of the one, two and three bedroom floor plans are arranged around a single level.
 Many have been remodeled to include skylights, walk-in closets, granite countertops, and a gourmet kitchen.
 Exteriors are white with a red tile roof, and most homes have a carport, a back patio with an arched entry and a little gate.
 Community grounds are dotted with Italian Cypress evergreens, palm trees and bushes.

-Current resale prices start at around $100,000.
-Please verify this with a Realtor as prices may change over time.
-HOA fees cover water and sewer services, as well as exterior home and patio maintenance.
+Prices start in the mid-$200,000s.
+Please verify this with a Realtor as prices will change over time.
+The HOA fees are approximately $260 to $300 per month and cover water and sewer services, as well as exterior home and patio maintenance.

 The clubhouse is small but has meeting facilities, a community kitchen and room for potlucks, brunches, holiday barbecues, and coffee hours.
 Two outdoor pools, a tennis court, and 17 acres of open space round out the neighborhood amenities.
 Social clubs abound and cover a wide variety of interests - from books and memoirs to poker to yoga.